Wednesday, 21 March 2012

 The Taylor brothers today: (left to right) Jack the finishing expert.
-Ken the wheel builder and Norman the frame builder. |

 THE telephone directory lists "Taylor, • Jack, Mfrs." of Church Road, Stockton; yellow pages don't list him at all.
 When I paid my first visit to Jack Taylor's shop and works, I found him just as elusive as the cryptic entry suggests.